 - Further training on i-THRIVE Grids was provided to clinicians

-- Text on the grids was altered to be more CYP friendly
+- Text on the i-THRIVE Grids was altered to be more CYP friendly

 - A ‘You said, we did’ poster was introduced to both clinics detailing the rationale behind changes made to the grids